wfarr/henson/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application"s Gemfile:

-    gem 'henson'
+    gem "henson"

 And then execute: